 In TCO Legacy/Compatible mode, only the host SMBus is used.
 The TCO target is connected to the host SMBus internally by default.
-In this mode, the Intel[®] Management Engine (Intel[®] CSME) SMBus controllers are not used and should be disabled by soft strap.
+In this mode, the Intel® Management Engine (Intel® CSME) SMBus controllers are not used and should be disabled by soft strap.
+Refer to the SPI Flash Programming Guide for more details.

-Figure 31.
+Figure 37.
 TCO Compatible Mode SMBus Configuration